 You can further make your customers feel valued by adding a personal note to your invoice.
 A simple "thank you" at the end of the document can really help you appeal to your client.
 Skynova’s sample invoice template has a "Notes" section that’s perfect for any words of appreciation you’d like to include in your invoice.

 You can also use the notes section to include a further explanation for charges you worry a customer might not understand.
 If you own a construction company, and you’re working on a large job, for example, you may have to contract extra workers or freelancers to help you get it done.
 The notes section would be a good place to explain any extra labor charges you’d have to pass to your client.
 You can also explain items you may have a flat rate for.

 Make Payment Terms and Methods Clear

 You want to make it as easy as possible for your client to pay you.
-Do you accept cash, credit or debit cards, PayPal, or even bitcoin for your services?
+Do you accept cash, credit or debit cards, PayPal, or other methods of payment?
 In the email with your invoice, make it clear how you expect to be compensated when invoicing.